Campinas

-Campinas (/pt/ kəm-PEEN-əs; lit. 'plains, meadows') is a city in the Brazilian state of São Paulo, located 84 kilometers northwest of the city of São Paulo.
+Campinas (/kæmˈpiːnəs/ kam-PEE-nəs; /pt-BR/; lit.
+'Plains, Meadows') is a city in the Brazilian state of São Paulo, located 84 kilometers northwest of the city of São Paulo.
 As of 2024, the city's population is estimated at 1,185,977, making it the fourteenth most populous Brazilian city and the third most populous in São Paulo state.
 The city's metropolitan area encompasses twenty municipalities with a total population of 3,491,150 people.

 Etymology

-Campinas means grass fields in Portuguese and refers to its characteristic landscape, which originally comprised large stretches of dense subtropical forests (mato grosso or thick woods in Portuguese), mainly along the many rivers, interspersed with gently rolling hills covered by low-lying vegetation.
+Campinas means meadows or grasslands in Portuguese and refers to its characteristic landscape, which originally comprised large stretches of dense subtropical forests (mato grosso or thick woods in Portuguese), mainly along the many rivers, interspersed with gently rolling hills covered by low-lying vegetation.

 Campinas' official crest and flag has a picture of the mythical bird, the phoenix, because it was practically reborn after a devastating epidemic of yellow fever in the 1800s, which killed more than 25% of the city's inhabitants.